Walnut Valley (Highgate, Virginia): History

 Bolling Jones' widow, Henrietta Edwards Jones, was left in control of Walnut Valley, with the provision that after her death the property would be conveyed to Bolling's two younger siblings.
 Minerva and William, however, felt that if they waited out the rest of their sister-in-law's natural life, their inheritance would depreciate.
 For this reason, the two petitioned the court of Surry County to allow them to take ownership of Henrietta's property, and in 1858 they were successful.
 Minerva and her husband, Blair Pegram, bought out William's share, and the Pegrams took up residence at Walnut Valley.
 Nothing is known of what became of Henrietta Jones.

 The Pegrams experienced the Civil War while living at Walnut Valley.
 Despite this, archaeological evidence found during renovations in 2017 indicates that they were still able to purchase new dishes and furniture during the war years.
 After the war, the Pegrams' wealth, largely tied up in human chattel, drastically decreased.
 The fact that Blair Pegram had paid for his share of the house using Confederate currency caused legal issues well into the 1880s.
 Sometime between 1865 and 1870, the east chimney caught fire and fell away from the house.
 The Pegrams extended the house five feet and replaced the original chimney with a haphazardly-constructed, small, square chimney intended for use with a coal stove.
 By 1904, maintaining Walnut Valley had become too much of a financial strain, and Minerva Pegram leased the property to a tenant farmer named George Washington Mitchell.

 Mitchell, his wife Francis, and their descendants continued to occupy Walnut Valley through many changes in ownership.
 In 1916, Minerva Pegram died, leaving the property to her daughters, May Jones and Carrie Warren.
-By 1920, both women had passed away, leaving ownership of Walnut Valley to Carrie's son, Walker Pegram Warren.
+By 1920, both women had died, leaving ownership of Walnut Valley to Carrie's son, Walker Pegram Warren.
 Warren and his wife, Violet, also owned neighboring Bacon's Castle and resided in Smithfield, Virginia.
 During their ownership, Walnut Valley's main products were peanuts and hogs.
 Three generations of the Mitchell family farmed and lived at Walnut Valley during the Warrens' half-century of ownership.
 When the Warrens died with no heirs in a car accident in 1972, Walnut Valley was sold at auction.

 W.W.
 Reasor of the Reasor Corporation, a Virginia Beach development company, bought the plantation.
 Despite rumored plans to construct houses on the parcel, Reasor continued to lease the land to the Mitchells until his death in 1999.
 His widow, Lucy Reasor, donated Walnut Valley Plantation to the State of Virginia in 2004, when it joined Chippokes Plantation State Park, with which it had shared a border.
 Descendants of the Mitchell family continued to farm the land until 2016.

 Today, Walnut Valley Plantation and its two 1816 outbuildings (the slave quarter and the detached kitchen) have been carefully restored.
 The Walnut Valley House is now overnight accommodations available for rental through the park.
 It is fully accessible for persons with disabilities, as are the restored outbuildings.